charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - Isolating the sample machine \Cref{performance-experiment}
 - Running the code in cgroups with a fixed allocation of CPU and RAM
 - Rewriting benchmarks that depend on internet resources to only depend on local resources
-- Averaging over 3^[TODO: update] iterations helps mitigate noise.
+- Averaging over 3<!--TODO: update--> iterations helps mitigate noise.
 - Randomizing the order of each pair of collector and benchmark within each iteration We use cross-validation for the performance model